Syncleus/Ferma/README.md

 Totorom
 ========

-An ORM for the Tinkerpop graph stack
+An ORM for the Tinkerpop graph stack.

 Discussion at https://groups.google.com/forum/#!forum/totorom

 This project has been created as an alternative to the Tinkerpop Frames project.